Helicoprion: Paleoecology

+Although the precise stratigraphic level of some specimens remains unknown, the genus Helicoprion is recorded over a span of roughly 20 million years during the Permian, from the Artinskian stage of the Cisuralian to the Roadian of the Guadalupian, i.e. approximately between 290 and 270 million years ago.
+More than half of the fossils assigned to the genus belong to H. davisii, primarily recovered from the Phosphoria Formation in Idaho.
+Approximately 25% represent H. bessonowi, known from the Divya Formation in the Ural Mountains of Russia.
+Other specimens come from more geographically dispersed deposits worldwide, including additional U.S. states as well as Australia, Canada, China, Kazakhstan, Japan, Laos, Mexico, and Norway.
 The wide geographic distribution of Helicoprion suggests it was a pelagic animal which may only have migrated into shallower waters periodically.
-During the Artinskian the Phosphoria Formation, where most Helicoprion fossils are known from, represented a deep inland sea with an anoxic, muddy bottom.
+During the Artinskian the Phosphoria Formation represented a deep inland sea with an anoxic, muddy bottom.
 Based on the large number of Helicoprion specimens discovered in the formation, the Phosphoria Sea may have been either a nursery habitat for breeding Helicoprion, or potentially a hunting ground.
 Helicoprion is believed to have been the apex predator of its environment.
 The genus' diet likely consisted primarily of cephalopods such as belemnoids, nautiloids and ammonoids, and it also may have hunted cartilaginous and unarmored bony fish as well.
-Serge Naugolnykh has suggested that, in addition to nektonic cephalopods, Helicoprion fed on benthic invertebrates such as annelid worms caght on the seabed.
+Naugolnykh has suggested that, in addition to nektonic cephalopods, Helicoprion fed on benthic invertebrates such as annelid worms caght on the seabed.

 Extinction

-Although sometimes erroneously reported from the Late Permian or Triassic period, the youngest known Helicoprion fossils date to the Guadalupian or Middle stage of the Permian.
-The disappearance of the genus is not associated with a larger extinction event, and has been suggested to have been a background extinction.
+The disappearance of Helicoprion is not associated with a larger extinction event, and has been suggested to have been a background extinction.
 Because of its highly specialized feeding mechanism and large size, Helicoprion would have been particularly vulnerable to environmental or ecological changes, although the exact reason the genus died out is unknown.